Every day approximately 8 million pieces of plastic pollution find their way into our oceans. 30% of those comes from disposed Beauty Products.

 I LOVE Corpore Sanctum.
-Corpore Sanctum is mostly a skin care brand, but they do have a couple of beauty products.
+Corpore Sanctum is mostly a skin care brand, but they do have a couple of cosmetic products.

 I use Corpore Sanctum skin care line day to day.
-I love their 911 Emergency Eye Cream all over my face .The tingling sensation really gives me a "lifting" effect.
+I love their Bunny Mist .The tingling sensation really gives me a "lifting" effect.

 Very underrated I wish that that brand was more mainstream.

 Even if most of their beauty range are made in glass bottles 20% of their products are made of recycling plastic , the reusable aspect is just awesome.
-They are cruelty free and handmade in London.
+They are cruelty free and Designed in Korea.

 Besame has really intrigued me since seeing a video of how their products are made on site in LA.
 They make products with vintage replication.
 This means most of their products are plastic free.